Tauriel: Appearances

 In The Hobbit: The Battle of the Five Armies, during Smaug's attack on Esgaroth, Tauriel and the dwarves facilitate the evacuation of Bard's family, though Bain leaves their company and helps Bard kill Smaug.
 The following morning, as the dwarves set out for Erebor to rejoin their company, Kíli asks Tauriel to come with them, but her duties with Legolas forces them to part.
 When a messenger from Thranduil arrives to announce her banishment from the Mirkwood Realm for disobeying his orders, she joins Legolas in investigating the old fortress Gundabad, where they witness the departure of an army led by Bolg to join the forces of his father Azog marching against Erebor.

 Hurrying towards the mountain, the two Elves arrive in the thick of the Battle of the Five Armies.
 When Tauriel witnesses Thranduil attempting to leave the battlefield, with the intent of sparing his people further bloodshed, she accuses him of turning away and abandoning the dwarves to be slaughtered.
 Thranduil states that the dwarves are fated to die, as they are mortal and thus the timing of their demise does not matter.
 Tauriel then nocks an arrow; pointing it at Thranduil as she queries him whether he believes his life is more valuable than those of dwarves, and proclaims that he is devoid of love.
 Thranduil, dismissing the notion that Tauriel's regard for Kíli is genuine love, destroys her bow and threatens her life.
 However, he backs down when his son Legolas intervenes saying, "If you harm her, you will have to kill me."
 Learning that Kíli had joined Thorin's pursuit of Azog, she and Legolas hurry to Azog's command post, the Ravenhill, to aid the dwarves.

 Running to find Kíli, Tauriel is intercepted and brought to her knees by Bolg.
-Before the Orc can strike the fatal blow, however, Kíli intervenes on her behalf, and Bolg kills him instead.
+Before the Orc can strike the fatal blow, however, Kíli comes to her aid, and Bolg kills him instead.
 In retaliation, Tauriel tackles Bolg, throwing him and herself off a ruined platform onto the rocks beneath, thus leading to Bolg's final battle with Legolas, who kills Bolg.
-Following the resolution of the battle, Thranduil finds Tauriel weeping over Kíli's body, acknowledging that her feelings for the young dwarf were indeed genuine.
+Following the resolution of the battle, Thranduil finds Tauriel weeping over Kíli's body.